-Mr. Cooper also regularly handles significant civil rights and First Amendment matters, which are often of public significance.
-On the criminal side, Mr. Cooper regularly handles white collar criminal cases from the internal investigation stage through trial and appeal.
+Mr. Cooper, a Founding Partner of the firm, represents clients in civil cases related to corporate, closely-held business, real estate, partnership, malpractice, trade secret, and franchise litigation.
+He also regularly handles significant civil rights and First Amendment matters that are often of public significance.
+In criminal matters, Mr. Cooper regularly handles white collar criminal cases from the internal investigation stage through trial and appeal.
 This includes the defense of organizations and individuals targeted for prosecution in federal and state court in false claim, environmental, tax or public corruption investigations.

 Recently, Mr. Cooper has been asked to defend physicians practicing in the area of pain medicine who have been targeted for prosecution for allegedly prescribing opioids to patients in violation of federal drug laws.
 In a high-profile trial that took place in the spring of 2015, United States v.
 Dr. Joseph Zolot, Mr. Cooper's client was acquitted of all charges after an eight-week trial brought by the United States Attorney's Office in Boston.
 The case was reported on nationally and was the subject matter of a Wall Street Journal editorial decrying governmental overreach in using vague federal drug laws to prosecute physicians.

 Mr. Cooper successfully defended a large automotive distributor sued in a civil RICO and anti-trust class action by its New England franchised dealers.
-The dismissal of the case in the United States District Court of New Hampshire after several years of litigation was later affirmed by the 1st U.S. Circuit Court of Appeals in Lussier v.
-Subaru of New England, et al., 393 F.3d 36 (2004).
+The dismissal of the case in the U.S. District Court of New Hampshire after several years of litigation was later affirmed by the 1st U.S. Circuit Court of Appeals.
+Lussier v.
+Subaru of New England, et al., 393 F.3d 36 (1st Cir.
+2004).

-Mr. Cooper successfully defended the purchaser and redeveloper of the NECCO Candy Building in Cambridge against a $40 million claim brought by The Lyme Timber Company and others, a judgment which was upheld by the Massachusetts Appeals Court in DSF Investors LLC v.
-The Lyme Timber Company, et al., 67 Mass.
+Mr. Cooper successfully defended the purchaser and redeveloper of the NECCO Candy Building in Cambridge against a $40 million claim brought by The Lyme Timber Company and others, which judgment was upheld by the Massachusetts Appeals Court.
+DSF Investors LLC v.
+The Lyme Timber Company, 67 Mass.
 App.
 Ct.
 1110, 854 N.E.2d 1267 (2006).

-Mr. Cooper has also successfully defended an adoption agency sued over an international adoption in a case of first impression in Massachusetts in Forbes v.
+In a case of first impression in Massachusetts, Mr. Cooper successfully defended an adoption agency sued over an international adoption.
+Forbes v.
 The Alliance for Children, Inc. (Suffolk Superior Court, 1999).